Measure equivalence rigidity among the Higman groups: Background on Higman groups

 \begin{lemma} The natural map $K_\Delta\to X_\Delta$ is an embedding whose image is a strict fundamental domain for the $G$-action on $X_\Delta$, i.e.\ $K_\Delta$ meets each orbit in exactly one point. \end{lemma}

 Again we will explain the proof of Lemma~\ref{lemma:fundamental-domain} after the statement of Lemma~\ref{lem:sc}.
 From $X_\Delta$, we define another cell complex $X$, homeomorphic to $X_\Delta$, as follows.

-The 1-skeleton $X^{(1)}$ of $X$ is the full subgraph of $X^{(1)}_\Delta$ spanned by all vertices of $X_\Delta$ that correspond to left cosets of vertex groups or edge groups.
+The 1-skeleton $X^{(1)}$ of $X$ is homeomorphic to the full subgraph of $X^{(1)}_\Delta$ spanned by all vertices of $X_\Delta$ that correspond to left cosets of vertex groups or edge groups; however, only vertices of $X^{(1)}_\Delta$ corresponding to left cosets of vertex groups are vertices of $X^{(1)}$, while vertices of $X^{(1)}_\Delta$ corresponding to left cosets of edge groups give midpoints of edges of $X^{(1)}$.

 Notice that the closure of every connected component of $X_\Delta\setminus X^{(1)}$ is then homeomorphic to a closed disk, which comes with the natural structure of a polygon isomorphic to $K$.
 These polygons are the $2$-cells of $X$: more precisely, $X$ is obtained from $X^{(1)}$ by adding one $2$-cell, isomorphic to $K$, per element of $G$ (corresponding to a vertex $v\in X_\Delta^{(0)}$), and gluing its edges onto the finite subgraph of $X_\Delta^{(1)}$ spanned by all vertices at distance $1$ from $v$.
 The simplicial complex $X_{\Delta}$ is then just the barycentric subdivision of $X$.
 Moreover, there is an order-reversing isomorphism between the poset of closed cells in $X$ (under containment) and $\mathcal P$.
 We will denote by $\hat K$ the $2$-cell corresponding to the subgroup $\{\mathrm{id}\}$ under this isomorphism.
 By Lemma~\ref{lemma:fundamental-domain}, $G\backslash X$ is isomorphic to $K$, which induces a quotient map $\pi:X\to K$.
 We call $X$ the \emph{developed complex} of $G$.

 \begin{lemma} The simplicial complex $X_\Delta$ is simply connected.
 Hence $X$ is simply connected. \end{lemma}

 The proofs of Lemmas~\ref{lem:injective},~\ref{lemma:fundamental-domain} and~\ref{lem:sc} rely on the language of complexes of groups, and follow from the literature in the case where all vertex groups are isomorphic to $\BS(1,n)$, see \cite{BH}, also \cite{stallings1991non,Mar}.
 The more general case follows exactly the same proof.
 Now we give more precise references.